 Find a Trusted Farrier

-Your farrier is your partner in ensuring that your horse’s hooves are well cared for.
+Your farrier is your partner in ensuring that your equine friend’s hooves are well cared for.
 Find a farrier that you can trust, and who does good work.
 If you don’t know of a local farrier, then ask your vet for a recommendation.

 Schedule Regular Farrier Work

 Once you’ve found a great farrier, make sure that you schedule regular farrier appointments.
 Letting your horse go too long between farrier appointments can lead to hoof overgrowth and the development of poor angles and strain on your horse’s tendons.

 Mud can really do a number on hooves.
 Mud can cause hooves to dry out, to get too wet, and to develop thrush.
 Try to minimize the amount of mud in your horse’s pasture.
 Be sure that you also pick out his hooves on a regular basis, even if you’re not going riding – small rocks and debris can get packed into the mud, and thrush is a possibility in muddy conditions.